Notes on Wisdom

 Wisdom is popularly associated with age.
 This is one way it is distinguished from intelligence, which (by some measurements) typically peaks in early adulthood.
 That said, children and young people who are “wise beyond their years” are also a common trope, and metrics of wisdom designed by psychologists fail to find the expected correlations between wisdom and age.[11]

-Wisdom is often described as a variety of perspective that benefits from a wider or longer familiarity with the variety of things life tosses up.
+Wisdom is often described as a sort of perspective that benefits from a wider or longer familiarity with the variety of things life tosses up.[12]
 (See also: Moderation, Balance, and Harmony [? · GW].)
 A wise person looks at the big picture.
-Where an intelligent person may be the first to say “I know how we can solve problem χ” a wise person will be the first to notice “χ is not really the problem we should be focusing on.”
+Where an intelligent person may be the first to say “I know how we can solve problem χ” a wise person will notice “χ is not the problem that needs our focus.”

-Another way intelligence and wisdom are sometimes contrasted is when intelligence is considered as an individual skill of mental sharpness and agility, but wisdom as more of a collective and long-term project of cultural assimilation.
-In this way of putting it, individuals may develop intelligence on their own as intelligent animals, but they tap into wisdom by intelligently observing and reflecting on the institutions, aphorisms, myths, customs, exemplars, and so forth that previous generations have assembled.
+Another way intelligence and wisdom are sometimes contrasted is when intelligence is considered as an individual skill of mental agility, but wisdom as a collective and long-term project of cultural assimilation.
+Individuals may develop intelligence on their own as intelligent animals, but they tap into wisdom by intelligently observing and reflecting on the institutions, aphorisms, proverbs, myths, customs, exemplars, and so forth that previous generations have assembled.

 Surfing less unwisely